theforeman/theforeman.org/contribute.md

 ## Code-related contributions
 These types of tasks generally require a familiarity with Ruby (on Rails) development or RPM/Debian packaging.
 If you are still new to Rails, community members can help you if you get stuck with something or have any other questions.

 You will need to download a copy of the current development-code.
-The official code repository is located in Github and can be downloaded by following the Installing latest code.
+[The official code repository](https://github.com/theforeman.org) is located on Github.

 ### Please note that there are two important branches:
 * Master - latest stable release code